 Lastly, Isagenix Chewables and other Isagenix snacks like the delicious sounding Whey Thins.

-All I’m going to say is this: If your weight loss diet starves you so much that you have to rely on 24 gram packs of processed snacks to get you through the day, WHAT THE HELL ARE YOU DOING!!!???
+All I’m going to say is this: If your weight loss diet starves you so much that you have to rely on 24 gram packs of processed snacks to get you through the day, WHAT THE HECK ARE YOU DOING!!!???

 Is Isagenix Worth The Money?
 Will You Lose Weight with Isagenix?

 Weight loss shouldn’t be about starving yourself and counting out supplements every morning.
 It shouldn’t be about using ‘Cleanse Credits’ to eat tiny 100 calorie packs of whey crackers so your stomach doesn’t rumble.